 Accolade Support uses independent contractor agents for customer service, sales, and tech phone support jobs.
 Payment is on a per-minute basis, and it is determined by the type of experience required to serve its customers.
-The company requires an absolutely quiet background as you work, but you set your own hours so that you can work around your family's schedule.
+The company requires a quiet background as you work, but you set your hours so that you can work around your family's schedule.

 Alorica at Home

 Alorica at Home employs thousands of remote customer service agents who are compensated on a per-minute or per-call basis.
 Because they are employees, not independent contractors, they are guaranteed North Carolina's minimum wage, even when the call volume is low.
 Training is paid.
 Interested applicants can find out more about becoming an agent at the company's website.